-After some initial head-scratching caused by their odd stick-in-your ear design, the reviews of Apple's new cable-free AirPods have been pretty favourable.
-And, as always, there have been a number of similar cable-free wireless headphones released in recent months that also attempt to get in on the act.
+After some initial head-scratching caused by their odd stick-in-your ear design, the reviews of Apple's cable-free AirPods were pretty favourable.
+Then, as always, a number of similar wireless headphones were released that attempt to get in on the act.

 These products work excellently with every iPhone, and you may even be wondering which will best work with the new iPhone X.